tmeechh/tmeechh/README.md

-What I'm Up To

-🌱 Currently Learning: Improving my skills in TypeScript and Next.js to build more robust applications.
+🌱 Currently Learning:Express , mongoDb , and Stripe , i'm  Improving my skills in TypeScript, Next.js, and Node js to build more robust applications.

-💞️ Looking to Collaborate On: Real-life projects that can help me grow as a developer and contribute to impactful solutions.
+💞️ Looking to Collaborate On: Real-life projects that can help me grow as a developer and contribute to impactful solutions. javascript , Typescript , Next js , React , Redux, mongoDb , Express and Node js

 ⚡ Fun Fact: I love exploring new technologies and frameworks, and I'm always ready to take on new challenges.